kite-sdk/kite/cdk-data/src/main/markdown/guide.md

 # CDK Data Reference Guide

-## Overview of the Data Module

-The CDK Data module is a set of APIs for interacting with datasets in the Hadoop ecosystem.
-Specifically built to simplify direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS), the Data module provides familiar, stream-oriented APIs, that remove the complexity of data serialization, partitioning, organization, and metadata system integration.

 ## About This Guide

-This reference guide is the primary source of documentation for the Data module.
+This reference guide is the primary source of documentation for the CDK Data module.
 It covers the high level organization of the APIs, primary classes and interfaces, intended usage, available extension points for customization, and implementation information where helpful and